Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Empirical Evaluations

 \section{Empirical Evaluations}

-\paragraph{Baselines} We compare \model{} with a carefully selected family of online learning algorithms: (a) the classical Exp3 algorithm; (b) Exp3.P which has no regret with high probability \cite{auer2002nonstochastic}; (c) Exp3-RVU which uses recency bias to obtain faster convergence to coarse correlated equilibria in games \cite{syrgkanis2015fast}\footnote{The original algorithms in the paper are designed for full information feedback setting, to ensure fair comparison, we modify the Optimistic Hedge algorithm to use the standard bandit estimator in Exp3, which satisfies the RVU property at least in expectation. }; (d) no-swap regret variant of Exp3.P, coined {Exp3.P-swap}, which guarantees convergence to $\epsilon-$CE \cite{blum2005external}; (e) the online mirror descent algorithm with log barrier regularizer, OMD-LB~\cite{foster2016learning}, which also uses increasing learning rate schedule \cite{lee2020bias,agarwal2017corralling,bubeck2017kernel}.
-We let all learning agents follow the same type of learning algorithm, i.e., self-play, in games described below and compare their convergence trend.
-For the implementation details and reproduction of all experiments, please refer to the source code at \url{https://github.com/lab-sigma/learning-to-rationalize}.
+\paragraph{Baselines} We compare \model{} with a rich collection of basic or state-of-the-art online learning algorithms listed below: \begin{enumerate}[label=(\alph*)] \item The classical Exp3 algorithm; \item Exp3.P which has no regret with high probability \cite{auer2002nonstochastic}; \item OMWU is the optimistic variant of MWU to obtain faster convergence to coarse correlated equilibria in games~\cite{daskalakis2021near}; \item BM-OMWU applies the black-box reduction technique of Blum and Mansour (BM)~\cite{blum2005external} onto OMWU, which guarantees faster convergence to $\epsilon-$CE~\cite{anagnostides2021near};\footnote{The original algorithms in the paper are designed for full information feedback setting.
+To ensure fair comparison, we modify the OMWU and BM-OMWU to use the standard bandit estimator in EXP3. } \item The online mirror descent algorithm with log barrier regularizer, OMD-LB~\cite{foster2016learning}, which also uses increasing learning rate schedule \cite{lee2020bias,agarwal2017corralling,bubeck2017kernel}. \end{enumerate} We let all learning agents follow the same type of learning algorithm, i.e., self-play, in games described below and compare their convergence trend.

 \paragraph{Metrics} To measure the progress of iterative dominance elimination, we define the notion of \emph{elimination distance}~(ED) for any action $i$, $\Lambda(i)$, as the number of elimination iterations needed before this action start to be eliminated.
 Formally, $\Lambda(i) \equiv \arg\max_{0 \leq l \leq L_0}\{ i \not \in E_l \}$, where $E_0 = \varnothing$.
 The elimination distance of any undominated action is $L_0$, the elimination length (see Definition~\ref{def:length}).
 We let $\sum_{i\in \cA_n}x_n(i)\frac{\Lambda(i)}{L_0}$ be the normalized ED of mixed strategy $x_n$ of any agent~$n$.
 We then introduce the \emph{Progress of Elimination} (PoE) metric, as the normalized elimination distance aggregated over all agents in the game at round $t$,